Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Additional Experimental Results

-\textbf{Shortcomings of the Experimental Setup:} The benchmark contains a large variety of training set sizes and feature dimensions\footnote{Training set size ranges from 670 to 73,962 observations, and number of features ranges from 1 to 10,935.} resulting in random search being able to test 600 configurations on some datasets but just dozens on others.
-Our \ouralg algorithm was designed under the implicit assumption that computation scaled at least linearly with the dataset size.
-For very small datasets that are trained in seconds, initialization overheads dominate the computation and subsampling provides no computational benefit.
-In addition, many of the classifiers and preprocessing methods under consideration return memory errors as they require quadratic storage in the number of features (e.g., covariance matrix) or the number of observations (e.g., kernel methods).
-These errors usually happen immediately (thus wasting little time); however, they often occur on the full dataset and not on subsampled datasets.
-A searcher like \ouralg that uses a subsampled dataset could spend significant time training on a subsample only to error out when attempting to train it on the full dataset.
+\textbf{Shortcomings of the Experimental Setup:} The benchmark contains a large variety of training set sizes and feature dimensions\footnote{Training set size ranges from 670 to 73,962 observations, and number of features ranges from 1 to 10,935.} resulting in random search being able to test 600 configurations on some data sets but just dozens on others. \ouralg was designed under the implicit assumption that computation scaled at least linearly with the data set size.
+For very small data sets that are trained in seconds, the initialization overheads dominate the computation and subsampling provides no computational benefit.
+In addition, many of the classifiers and preprocessing methods under consideration return memory errors as they require storage quadratic in the number of features (e.g., covariance matrix) or the number of observations (e.g., kernel methods).
+These errors usually happen immediately (thus wasting little time); however, they often occur on the full data set and not on subsampled data sets.
+A searcher like \ouralg that uses a subsampled data set could spend significant time training on a subsample only to error out when attempting to train it on the full data set.

-We note that while average ranking plots like those of Figure~\ref{fig:all_datasets} are an effective way to aggregate information across many searchers and datasets, they provide no indication about the {\em magnitude} of the differences of the methods.
-Figure \ref{fig:bar_chart} and Figure \ref{fig:bar_chart_96}, which present the test errors for all searchers on each dataset, corroborates the relative ranking of the various searchers while also highlighting the fact that the differences in test errors across the searchers is fairly small.

-\subsection{Kernel classification experiments}
+\subsection{Kernel Classification Experiments}

 Table~\ref{tab:kernel_lsqr} shows the hyperparameters and associated ranges considered in the kernel least squares classification experiment discussed in Section~\ref{ssec:kernel_lsqr}.